rackspace/runway/docs/source/cfngin/configuration.rst

 Configuration
 #############

-In addition to the :ref:`Runway Config File <runway-config>`, there are two files that can be used for configuration:
+In addition to the :ref:`runway_config:Runway Config File`, there are two files that can be used for configuration:

 - a YAML :ref:`configuration file <cfngin-config>` **[REQUIRED]**
 - a key/value :ref:`environment file <cfngin-env>`